aws-samples/serverless-sinatra-sample/README.md

 * app/server.rb - this file contains the code for the sample service
 * app/views - this directory has the template files
 * spec/ - this directory contains the RSpec unit tests for the sample application
-* template.yml - this file contains the description of AWS resources used by AWS CloudFormation to deploy your infrastructure
+* template.yaml - this file contains the description of AWS resources used by AWS CloudFormation to deploy your serverless application
+* pipeline-cfn.yaml - this is the CloudFormation template to create the CodePipeline and the other needed resources.
+You need to fork the repo if you use a personal GitHub token
+* buildspec.yml - this file contains build commands used by AWS CodeBuild

 Getting Started
 ---------------

+These directions assume you already have Ruby 2.5.x and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed and configured.
+Please fork the repo and create an [access token](https://github.com/settings/tokens/new) if you want to create a [CodePipeline](https://aws.amazon.com/codepipeline/) to deploy the app.
+The pipeline-cfn.yaml template can be used to automate the process.

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
+You can find a guide [here](https://help.github.com/articles/cloning-a-repository/).

 1. Install bundle